Spectre (1977 film)

-Spectre is a 1977 American made-for-television horror film produced by Gene Roddenberry.
+Spectre is a 1977 American-British made-for-television horror film produced by Gene Roddenberry.
 It was co-written by Roddenberry and Samuel A. Peeples, and directed by Clive Donner.
 It was one of several unsuccessful pilots created by Roddenberry, and one of several pilots in the 1970s in the occult detective subgenre.
 The pilot follows the adventures of William Sebastian (Robert Culp), a former criminologist and occult expert, and his colleague, Dr. Amos Hamilton (Gig Young), a physician and forensic pathologist, as they visit the United Kingdom to investigate a case involving the aristocratic Cyon family.
 The cast includes John Hurt, James Villiers, Gordon Jackson, Ann Bell, and Majel Barrett.

 Plot summary

 William Sebastian is a former criminologist who now studies the occult to explain the problem of human evil.
 He has been cursed on one of his adventures by the demon Asmodeus, leaving him in constant need of medical attention.
 He summons an old colleague, Dr. Amos "Ham" Hamilton to his home to help him with a case involving the Cyon family.
 Dr. Hamilton does not believe in the occult and thinks that Sebastian and his housekeeper Lilith are playing tricks on him when he witnesses unusual events.

 As the pair are getting reacquainted, a woman claiming to be Anitra Cyon unexpectedly visits and tells Sebastian that his services are no longer required.
 Sebastian recognizes that this person is not Anitra Cyon, but rather a succubus sent to stop Sebastian from investigating the family.
 He defeats her using the Apocryphal Book of Tobit.
 He and Ham depart to the airport where they are flown by Mitri Cyon to London.
 While over the Atlantic the engines of the plane fail, something that Sebastian claims is the result of supernatural intervention.